BPScott/breakup/README.md

 ## Installation

+Breakup is compatible with both the origial ruby version of Sass and libsass.
+It is available as a rubygem and an npm package.
+If you don't wish to use either of these package managers you can also copy [stylesheets/_breakup.scss](stylesheets/_breakup.scss) into your project and `@import` it from there, as Breakup has no external dependencies.

+### Ruby

 Breakup is distributed as a Compass plugin (though it is written in pure SCSS, so works as a stand-alone file without a dependancy on Compass).